tonik/html-frontend-boilerplate/README.md

+> This is a template file with instructions about usage of this project.
+You should fill it accordingly and distribute along with project files.

 # <project-name> — HTML Front-end Boilerplate

 A modern front-end boilerplate for building fast, organized and standarized web apps or sites.